 CMS has created the Nursing Home Resource Center where you can find nursing home resources including COVID-19 public health emergency response information and a series of short podcasts for front-line nursing home staff.

 CMS provides recommendations relating to Nursing Home Visitation – COVID-19, including visiting providers.
+Be sure to check with individual facilities you visit for any updated guidance.

 CMS provides recommendations for state and local officials regarding nursing home reopening including access to adequate testing.
 CMS also has guidance for facilities to meet requirements related to testing residents and staff, including individuals providing services under arrangement and volunteers.